Statement Of British Values

 Promotion of British Values

-At Foundry College we recognise that our role is not limited to the gaining of knowledge and the acquiring of skills to allow pupils to achieve academically, but that it is also about the personal development of every student in its fullest sense and preparing them for their life as successful and responsible citizens.
+Our role is not limited to supporting pupils to gain the knowledge and acquire the skills that allow them to achieve academically, but is also about the personal development of every student in its fullest sense, preparing them for their life as successful and responsible citizens.
 Part of our role in that preparation is ensuring that we promote and reinforce British values to our pupils.

 The Rule of Law

-As a College we educate and provide boundaries for pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and Wellbeing lessons.
-Whether it be through choice of learning challenge, of participation in extra-curricular opportunities or supporting fund raising events, pupils are given the freedom to make choices.
+At Foundry College, pupils are actively encouraged to make independent choices secure in the knowledge that they can do so in a safe and caring environment.
+All staff at the college empower students so that they are aware of how to exercise their rights and personal freedoms within safe parameters.
+Whether it be through choice of learning challenge, how they record work, participation in extra-curricular opportunities or supporting fund raising events, pupils are given the freedom to make choices.

-As a Restorative Practice setting, mutual respect is at the heart of our values.
-Effective Restorative Practices foster awareness of how others have been affected by inappropriate behaviour.
+Mutual respect is an essential part of Foundry College’s ethos and values.
+Effective restorative practices foster awareness of how others have been affected by inappropriate behaviour.
 This is done by actively engaging participants in a process which separates the deed from the doer and rejects the act not the actor, allowing participators to make amends for the harm caused.
-Restorative Practices acknowledges the intrinsic worth of the person and their potential contribution to the school community.
+Restorative practice acknowledges the intrinsic worth of the person and their potential contribution to the school community.
 Pupils learn that their behaviours have an effect on their own rights and those of others.
-All members of the College community treat each other with respect.

 Acceptance of Those with Different Faiths and Beliefs